• Proposed

 Geographic range

 This is a species of equatorial rainforest in Central Africa (Buyck et al. 2013), although there is quite often confusion over identification of the species, and it has been misattributed as occurring in woodland (see Buyck et al. 2013, De Kesel et al. 2016).
-It is also known from Sao Tome e Principe (S. Goncalves in litt.
-2021).
+It is also known from Sao Tome and Principe (S. Goncalves in litt.
+2021) (not mapped).

 Population and Trends